OguzhanAydinDS/credit-scoring-ml/README.md

 ## 📘 Thesis Context

-This project is part of my MSc Data Analytics thesis, titled *"Evaluating Machine Learning Algorithms for Credit Scoring: Accuracy, Bias Mitigation, and Practical Trade-offs"*
-It includes secondary research, preprocessing strategies, and model benchmarking.
+This project is part of my MSc Data Analytics thesis, titled *"Evaluating Machine Learning Algorithms for Credit Scoring: Accuracy, Bias Mitigation, and Practical Trade-offs"*.It includes secondary research, preprocessing strategies, and model benchmarking.